imendizabalCIC/PTEN_protein_loss_project/README.md

    - Characterization of PTEN protein loss samples based on activation of the PI3K-AKT-mTOR pathway.

 3. **"3_Data_Analysis_*"**
-   - Differential expression analysis of PTEN protein loss versus presence using **Limma Voom** packe.
+   - Differential expression analysis of PTEN protein loss versus presence using **Limma Voom** package.
    - Network analysis implementation with **WGCNA**.

 4. **"4_Enrichment_*"**